glensmall/sandbox/README.md

 ### C#
 Probably won't see much in here, but of I need to do something quickly in C#, this is where you'll find it

+### Web
+As teh name suggests, this is web dev stuff, like CSS and JS playground.